Inland Glaucoma Center

 Treatment Options

-Although glaucoma damage cannot be reversed, early and consistent treatment can slow or prevent further vision loss.
-Treatment focuses on lowering eye pressure to protect the optic nerve.
+Although glaucoma damage cannot be reversed, early and consistent glaucoma treatment can slow or prevent further vision loss.
+This treatment primarily focuses on eye pressure management to protect the optic nerve, especially in cases of open-angle glaucoma.

 1. Laser Therapy

-Selective Laser Trabeculoplasty (SLT) is a highly effective and minimally invasive laser treatment that improves fluid outflow through the trabecular meshwork.
-It is often recommended as first-line or adjunct therapy and can reduce the need for daily drops.
+Selective Laser Trabeculoplasty (SLT) is a highly effective and minimally invasive laser treatment used in glaucoma treatment, particularly for managing eye pressure in patients with open-angle glaucoma.
+This procedure improves fluid outflow through the trabecular meshwork and is often recommended as a first-line or adjunct therapy, potentially reducing the need for daily drops.

 Learn More